shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 ## Anti Discrimination Policy

-Part of Shaka Code is that we don't discriminate on:
+Part of ShakaCode is that we don't discriminate on:

 1. **Geography** and **Time Zone**
 2. All the normal stuff, like gender, race, age, tattoos, piercings, sexual preference, etc.